How to Quit Your Job and Become a Professional Fisherman | Tom Rowland Podcast Ep. 48

 How do you quit your job and become a professional fisherman?

-What did Tom Rowland do to become a professional guide?
+What did I do to become a professional fishing guide?

-Tom did not grow up in the Keys.
-His father was not a professional fisherman.
-He did not know anyone in the industry.
-He slept in cars, scrubbed toilets, worked eighteen-hour days, cleaned boats, hung around fly shops until they wanted to kick him out, worked for free as a camp cook, washed dishes, built fences, taught fly casting for free, and lived in a commune with twenty other people.
-He did all of it with a smile because he was committed to making it happen.
+I did virtually everything wrong that can be done wrong.
+My father was not a professional fisherman, I did not grow up near the ocean, and I did not know a single person who had ever guided.
+I slept in cars, scrubbed toilets, worked eighteen-hour days, cleaned boats, hung around fly shops until they wanted to kick me out, worked for free as a camp cook, washed dishes, built fences, changed bearings on trailers, taught fly casting for free, and lived in a commune with twenty other people.
+I did all of it with a giant smile on my face, because I was committed.

-How long does it take to become a professional fishing guide?
+How long does it take to become a professional fisherman?

 Do you need contacts or experience to become a professional fisherman?